codepath/android_guides/Sending-and-Receiving-Data-with-Sockets.md

 # Overview

-Network sockets are the endpoints of internet connection between devices.
+Network sockets are the endpoints of internet connections between devices.
 Basically we need two types of sockets to handle the connection - client and server.
-The main difference between them is that server socket is listening for incoming connection demands.
-In this snippet I will try to show you a simple connection between Android client device and Java server app over the local network area.
+The main difference between them is that a server socket is listening for incoming connection requests.
+In this snippet I will try to show you a simple connection between an Android client device and a Java server app over a local network.

 ## Android client

-The first I wanna do is to list things I am going to use.
-It will be AsyncTask to make connection as a background task, Callback Interface for managing the incoming messages, Handler for updating GUI and TCPClient class representing the client.
+We will be using AsyncTask to make connection as a background task, Callback Interface for managing the incoming messages, Handler for updating GUI and TCPClient class representing the client.
 I will explain this on the Network Remote example - easy client-server app for shutting down the computer.

 ### AsyncTask